 - Drive-by downloads: Malicious downloads and execution without the knowledge of user either by visiting infected websites or executing email attachments

-- Hybrid threats: Multiple characteristics of common types of malware are sometimes combined to evade detection mechanisms and maintain a long term foothold on the victim computers.
+- Hybrid threats: Multiple characteristics of common forms of malware are sometimes combined to evade detection mechanisms and maintain a long term foothold on the victim computers.

-Based on the infection, it may or may not be wise to identify and remove malware.
+Based on the infection, it may or may not be wise to identify and prevent malware attacks.
 In the case of a traditional trojan, virus, worm or similar program, it may not be difficult to find running programs and reversing the processes and events to figure out what happened.
 However, fileless malware attacks are making it much more difficult to identify attacks.

 Preventing the malware attacks requires multiple action items in your list: